Skip to main content

 1. Optionally set up automated Duo Push

-The next screen lets you optionally select an automated “push” of notifications, meaning you’ll only need to push a confirmation button the the app whenever you’re challenged for your second-step authentication.
+The next screen lets you optionally select an automated “push” of notifications, meaning you’ll only need to push a confirmation button the app whenever you’re challenged for your second-step authentication.
 It’s recommended, since it eliminates a few clicks (and the chore of reading small numbers and then typing them) from the login ritual.

 In the “Default Device” dropdown menu, select your mobile OS instead the of the phone number.
 From the “When I log in” dropdown menu, select “Automatically send this device a Duo Push”, and click “Continue to Login” to receive the first Duo push on the application.